hbctraining/variant_analysis/lessons/12_automation_of_variant_calling.md

 #### Making one sbatch submission dependent multiple others

 Now let's imagine we have a case that we will experience shortly.
-We have a script (Job_C.sbatch) that is dependent on two job IDs (Job_A.sbatch and Job_B.sbatch), as is the case with `GATK` waiting for `Picard` for the normal and tumor samples to finish.
+We have a script (`Job_C.sbatch`) that is dependent on two job IDs (`Job_A.sbatch` and `Job_B.sbatch`), as is the case with `GATK` waiting for `Picard` metrics for the normal and tumor samples to finish.
 In this case, each job ID just needs to be separated by a `:` like:

 ```
 $ sbatch Job_A.sbatch